Berlepsch's tinamou: Feeding

 There is little species specific information on Berlepsch's tinamou, so scientists believe that like other members of Crypturellus its diet focus is on fleshy fruit, which it prefers to eat off the ground, but will pick it off lower hanging branches.
 Like other tinamous, the Berlepsch's also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.

 Breeding

 They breed in February in Colombia.
 As a forest species, they would choose the months of plentiful food and that would mean the summer.

 The male, like other tinamou, incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.
+The egg is oblong and pale greenish in colour.

 Conservation

-The IUCN classifies the Berlepshch's tinamou as Least Concern, and it has an occurrence range of 60000 km2.
+The IUCN classifies the Berlepshch's tinamou as Least Concern, and it has an occurrence range of 104000 km2.